danmar/cppcheck/man/manual.md

 To add an include path, use `-I`, followed by the path.

 Cppcheck's preprocessor basically handles includes like any other preprocessor.
 However, while other preprocessors stop working when they encounter a missing header, Cppcheck will just print an information message and continues parsing the code.

 The purpose of this behaviour is that Cppcheck is meant to work without necessarily seeing the entire code.
 Actually, it is recommended to not give all include paths.
-While it is useful for Cppcheck to see the declaration of a class when checking the implementation of its members, passing standard library headers is discouraged, because it will result in less informative results and longer checking time.
-For such cases, .cfg files (see below) are the preferred way to provide information about the implementation of functions and types to Cppcheck.
+While it is useful for Cppcheck to see the declaration of a class when checking the implementation of its members, passing standard library headers is discouraged, because the analysis will not wor fully and lead to a longer checking time.
+For such cases, .cfg files are the preferred way to provide information about the implementation of functions and types to Cppcheck, see below for more information.

 # Platform